MachineHQ/language-model-arena/README.md

 The benchmarks are selected to test the reasoning capabilities of the models: (hellaswag,arc_easy,mathqa,truthfulqa,drop,arc_challenge,gsm8k,mmlu_abstract_algebra,mmlu_college_mathematics).

 The benchmarks used for eval are also configurable via Workflow inputs.

+While this repo is public and we encourage forking, we are not accepting PR's at this time.
+If you have any questions or concerns, please open an issue.